Fuel Quality Program

 - D3699 Standard Specification for Kerosine

-- D5798 Standard Specification for Fuel Ethanol (Ed75-Ed85) for Automotive Spark-Ignition Engines
+- D5798 Standard Specification for Ethanol Fuel Blends for Flexible-Fuel Automotive Spark-Ignition Engines

 - D6751 Standard Specification for Biodiesel Fuel Blend Stock (B100) for Middle Distillate Fuels

 - D4806 Standard Specification for Denatured Fuel Ethanol for Blending with Gasolines for Use as Automotive Spark-Ignition Engine Fuel